What is the future of smart cities? It depends on how you define a smart city.

 Just as about anything that has the the word smart in it nowadays, smart cities point to the usage of smart technologies, bringing levels of autonomy to systems and monitoring, understanding and improving what needs to be monitored, understood and improved so that cities are more efficient, adapted, flexible and transformed in function of changing contextual factors.

-In the scope of smart cities these contextual factors can mean many things and thus lead to many applications and use cases, often also with the word smart in them and always with the IoT as one core element: smart buildings, smart transportation systems, smart governance, smart healthcare, smart infrastructure, smart interactive information panels, smart street lighting (LED!) and smartphone apps to perform myriad tasks.
+In the scope of smart cities these contextual factors can mean many things and thus lead to many applications and use cases, often also with the word smart in them and always with the Internet of Things as one core element: smart buildings, smart transportation systems, smart governance, smart healthcare, smart infrastructure, smart interactive information panels, smart street lighting (LED!) and smartphone apps to perform myriad tasks.

 If you want to see the possible and what the future of the smart city might be it’s always good to take a trip to Dubai and Gitex Technology Week.
 On the other hand, let’s face it, what happens in Dubai won’t really happen everywhere as some tradeshows can be, well, shows.

-Anyway, the list of smart technologies and use cases you can see in the future of smart cities is endless (certainly if you start including sub segments such as smart waste management, smart parking, smart traffic systems etc.) and is enabled by myriad technologies we tend to categorize as intelligent: IoT, advanced analytics, AI, edge computing, you name it.
+Anyway, the list of smart technologies and use cases you can see in the future of smart cities is endless (certainly if you start including sub segments such as smart waste management, smart parking, smart traffic systems etc.) and is enabled by myriad technologies we tend to categorize as intelligent: IoT, advanced data analytics, artificial intelligence, edge computing, you name it.

 The future of smart cities – ecology, engagement and ecosystem

-Of course a smart city is a holistic concept whereby actionable intelligence and interconnectedness are key but people are even more key.
+Of course a smart city is a holistic concept (just as our built environment overall) whereby actionable intelligence and interconnectedness are key but people are even more key.
 A city is already a holistic and complex ecosystem as such, regardless of whether it’s smart or not.